nus-cs2103-AY2223S2/tp/docs/team/joellow88.md

   allowed the FileChooser to be shown during execution of the command, yet still minimising coupling between Ui and Logic components (compared to the alternative of passing the Stage object as a parameter into Logic).

+#### Enhancement to existing features
+* **Filter by module**: The filter command implemented in V1.2 did not have support for filtering by module tags.
+In V1.3, the filter command was updated to include filtering by module using the prefix `m/`.

 ________________________________________________________________________________________________________________________